-If a school engages in misconduct, such as misleading student borrowers or otherwise violating laws that protect students and regulate academic institutions, in a way that directly relates to a loan or the educational services the loan paid for, students or alumni may be eligible for a borrower defense to repayment discharge.
+If a school engages in misconduct in a way that directly relates to a loan or the educational services the loan paid for, students or alumni may be eligible for a Borrower Defense to Repayment Discharge.

 - Zero applications were approved between June 2018 and June 2019.

-- With a 17.6% acceptance rate, this is the program the most likely to result in loan forgiveness.
+- With a 30.9% acceptance rate, this is the program most likely to result in loan forgiveness.

 - 7.2% of applicants receive a partial discharge.